 Like a strong person.
 Like someone with self-esteem.
 Like the lion in the jungle.
 Like Adam in the Garden of Eden.

-The irony is not lost on me, then.
-Following these ideals and my own personal rules, you bet your @ss that I’d be enjoying some serious apple had it been me in that Garden.
+The irony is not lost on me, of course, that this is no different than the first Adam.
+Cause following these ideals and my own personal rules, you bet your ass that I’d be enjoying some serious apple had it been me in that Garden

 Luckily for us, though, the many stupid things we’re told to obey every day haven’t been spoken by God, nor likely to doom the human race (which would suck).